Layer7-Community/graphman-client/README.md

 ### General using queries and creating your own queries
 The folder 'queries' contains other queries you can use.
 Each query is defined in a .gql file and corresponding .json files to wrap the query and its variables.
-You will notice some of the .gql files contain raw graphql syntax (such as the example globalPoliciesAndTasks.gql) whereas others leverage a metadata mechanism that centralizes the definition of which properties to use per entity type.
+You will notice some of the .gql files contain raw graphql syntax (such as the example policy.gql) whereas others leverage a metadata mechanism that centralizes the definition of which properties to use per entity type.

 You can add your own queries by creating your own combo